mychris/bf-cc/README.md

 ## Interpreter

 The interpreter is not optimized at all.
-It simply runs over the instruction stream and switches over the opcode of the instruction to perform it.
+It simply runs over the instruction stream and switches over the op code of the instruction to perform it.

 ## Runtime compiler

-The runtime compiler uses hardcoded templates for each instruction.
+The runtime compiler uses hard-coded templates for each instruction.
 It does not create any reusable procedures.
 There are many assumptions for the type of the operands of each instruction, which should generally hold for brainfuck programs.